Edna Andrade: Recognition

 In 1991 Andrade received Philadelphia's Mayor's Arts and Culture Award for Visual Arts as well as the Distinguished Teaching Award from the College Art Association in 1996.

 Legacy

 In 1997, the Leeway Foundation established the Edna Andrade Emerging Artist Award to encourage and assist female artists in their artistic careers.
 In 2013, the Edna Andrade Summer Scholarship was established at the University of Pennsylvania, providing travel for student researchers.

-There have been two major retrospectives of Andrade's work, one in her lifetime and one after her death.
+There have been two major retrospectives of Andrade's work.
 The first was held in 1993 at the Pennsylvania Academy of Fine Arts and the second in 2003 at the Institute of Contemporary Art at the University of Pennsylvania.

 Andrade's artwork was more popular toward the end of her career and after her death.
 Although she is considered an influential Op artist, she was left out of the New York art scene due to her location in Philadelphia.